SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/microsoft-source/azure-metrics-source.md

 1. **Tenant Id**.
 Enter the Tenant ID collected from [Azure platform](#vendor-configuration).
 1. **Client Id**.
 Enter the Client Id collected from [Azure platform](#vendor-configuration).
 1. **Client Secret**.
 Enter the Client Secret collected from [Azure platform](#vendor-configuration).
 1. **View Subscriptions**.
-Click View Subscriptions to verify the authentcation credentials entered to get Azure access.
+Click View Subscriptions to verify the authentication credentials entered to get Azure access.
 1. **Environment**.
 Select the environment from the dropdown from which you would like to collect metrics.
 1. **Azure Regions**.
 Select **All Regions**, if you want to collect metrics from all regions.
 Or, click **Select Regions** to select the region of your choice from the dropdown to collect metrics.
 1. **Azure Namespaces**.
 Select **All Namespaces**, if you want to collect metrics with all namespaces.
 Or, click **Select Namespaces** to select the namespaces of your choice from the dropdown to collect metrics.